 So, what is a workcation?
-It's when you blend work with vacation; no surprises there.
-It might be for two days (if you're squeezing in a couple of days, check out this interview) or two months.
-Either way, the expectation is that you'll be running around a new city, town, or island having adventures and taking in the local culture when you're not working.
+It’s when you blend work with vacation; no surprises there.
+It might be for two days or two months.
+Either way, the expectation is that you’ll be running around a new city, town, or island having adventures and taking in the local culture when you’re not working.

 Most people I’ve talked to who blend work and travel have the same problem I do.

 People approach a workcation with the “I have to impress my boss” mindset, so they end up overworking.

 Working too much + jet lag = some serious burnout.

 Most digital nomads, remote workers, and location independent folks I’ve met aren’t sitting on a beach somewhere, trying to trick our managers into thinking we are working.
 Nah.
 We are actively putting in work!

 Now let’s be real.
 Part of the word “workcation” includes the word “work”.
 We absolutely need to be getting our work done while traveling.
 But we need to make sure we are enjoying the vacation part too.